bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 GOOGLE_OAUTH2_SECRET=KLlBNy_b9pvBGasf7d5Wrcq
 ~~~

-The `GOOGLE_OAUTH2_HD` environment varaible is optional and can be used to restrict Google authentication to a specific Google Apps hosted domain.
+The `GOOGLE_OAUTH2_HD` environment variable is optional and can be used to restrict Google authentication to a specific Google Apps hosted domain.

 ~~~
 GOOGLE_OAUTH2_HD=example.com